How to Set Up a Live Streaming Website in 11 Simple Steps [2025 Update]

 OBS Studio is a good streaming software encoder option for broadcasters new to streaming videos because it’s easy to use and free.

-Part of learning how to set up live-streaming video on your website is finding the right encoding software or hardware to convert the format of your live-streaming videos for online transmission.
+Part of learning how to set up live-streaming videos on your website is finding the right encoding software or hardware to convert the format of your live-streaming videos for online transmission.

 6. Secure a Reliable Internet Connection